 Liver imaging for hepatitis C

-If you have HCV, your doctor will evaluate and monitor the severity of your condition by measuring the degree (or stage) of fibrosis in your liver.
-Knowing the stage of fibrosis will help your doctor determine how advanced your liver disease is.
-This information can be useful in determining the timing of HCV antiviral therapy.
-For instance, if there is little progression of fibrosis, your doctor may recommend waiting for approval of a new HCV treatment that may be more effective or easier to tolerate.
+If you have hepatitis C, your doctor will evaluate and monitor the severity of your condition by measuring the degree (or stage) of fibrosis in your liver.
+Conducting liver imaging for hepatitis C early can help your doctor determine the stage of fibrosis and how advanced your liver disease is.
+This information can be useful in determining the timing of hepatitis C antiviral therapy.
+For instance, if there is little progression of fibrosis, your doctor may recommend waiting for approval of a new hepatitis C treatment that may be more effective or easier to tolerate.
 Additionally, since a person with cirrhosis is at increased risk for developing liver cancer (hepatocellular carcinoma), knowing the stage of fibrosis can be useful in determining the need for regular cancer screening.